Cq8jx/VJU-Project/University Regulations/English/DHVN-HD-1534 Thesis and Graduation Project Annex Templates - English Format.md

 4.3.
 Conclusion

-The meeting ends at ... o\'clock ... minutes of the same day.
+The meeting ends at ... o'clock ... minutes of the same day.

 +--------------------------------------+-------------------------------+
 |                                      | *Hanoi, date \... month \...  |